ArjunIsCool/AddictFree/README.md

 Make sure you run it as administrator.

-Use Ctrl+Shift+K to kill program incase something wrong happens
+Use Ctrl+Shift+K to kill program incase something goes wrong

+This is not a dangerous program whatsoever.
+It simply blocks user's mouse and keyboard input.

+A picture will show up every time the system gets blocked from you.